RonStShufersal/get_attendance_hours/README.md

 ## Features

 - Scrapes attendance data from Synerion's web interface.
-- Submits attendance data to your desired system (current support is for Attendix only).
+- Submits attendance data to your desired system (current support is for Attenix only).
 - Supports minimal error handling.

 ## Installation